Business Continuity Management (BCM) – are you going out or staying in?

 In the past two years, the importance of business continuity management (BCM) has grown significantly.
 Risks that organisations believed they were prepared for turned out to be more damaging than anticipated, with some even facing dire consequences due to the pandemic and its associated challenges.
 As a result, companies of all sizes have re-evaluated the true meaning of business continuity.
 It is now recognised as a necessity rather than a luxury, extending beyond theoretical risk management protocols.

 With this realisation, the next pivotal choice revolves around whether to handle BCM internally or outsource it to a specialised third party.
 Each approach has its pros and cons, but either way, you don’t have to navigate the path alone.
-Daisy, as a provider, offers support for in-house BCM while also delivering it as a managed service.
+Wavenet, as a provider, offers support for in-house BCM while also delivering it as a managed service.
 We understand the complexities involved and can guide you towards the right solution for your organisation.

 The pros and cons of internal business continuity management